-No matter if your New Year's Eve gathering is large or small, you deserve delicious desserts & drinks.
-Here's a few ideas for inspiration!
+No matter if your New Year's Eve gathering is large or small, you deserve delicious desserts and drinks to celebrate.
+From chocolate cakes to creamy cheesecake, you'll find a New Year's Eve dessert to serve, along with drinks to usher in the New Year.

 And it doesn't matter how many people are around, as long as the night is elevated in a way that transitions the old year into the new with style.

-That's why I've gathered some ideas for desserts and drinks to usher in the New Year.
+That's why I've gathered some New Year's Eve dessert ideas, along with drinks to usher in the New Year.

 Sweets: Cakes, Mousse, and more